-The area covered by umbra is the most spectacular from a whole solar eclipse phenomenon, therefore I would like to pay particular attention to this.
+The area covered by umbra is the most spectacular of the whole solar eclipse phenomenon, therefore I would like to pay particular attention to this.
 Because I was watching the totality only once, I am going to use some supporting materials next to my own pictures.

 How the lunar shadow looks?
 We can consider it in three ways: